Visual-Illusions/VIBot/README.md

 ## Compiling ##
 Add a new project from existing sources in whatever IDE you use.
-Add VIUtils.jar as a library.
+Add [viutils-1.0.0.jar](http://dl.visualillusionsent.net/?download=viutils.1.0.0.jar) as a library.

 ## JavaDocs ##
 Offical JavaDocs can be found @ http://docs.visualillusionsent.net/VIBot/